Mercy Anchor Community Center

 The Mercy Anchor Community Center, a permanent supportive housing center, offers:

 • Apartments.
-Thirteen, two-bedroom fully furnished apartments each including a kitchen, bath, and stackable washer/dryer.
+Thirteen, two-bedroom apartments each including a kitchen, bath, and stackable washer/dryer.

 • Gymnasium.
 A full-court gymnasium complete with bleachers and stage available to rent.